Dr Mark Langan

 - Langan M, Price S. The EU and 'Pro-Poor Contributions' to Sustainable Development in the Post-2015 Consensus.
 Third World Thematics 2017, 1(4), 431-436.

 - Langan M, Price S. Oil and cocoa in the political economy of Ghana-EU relations: whither sustainable development?.
 Third World Thematics 2017, 1(4), 563-580.

 - Langan M. Virtuous Power Turkey in Sub-Saharan Africa: The "Neo-Ottoman" Challenge to the European Union.
 Third World Quarterly 2017, 38(6), 1399-1414.

 - Langan M. The Moral Economy of Turkish Contributions to Poverty Reduction: Humanitarianism, Nationalism and Islamism in Justice and Development Party (AKP) Elite Discourse .
 In: Ikiz, A; Unal, O, ed.
 The Political Economy of Muslim Countries.
 Newcastle upon Tyne: Cambridge Scholars Press, 2017.
 In Press.

 - Langan M. Nationalism.
 In: Wetherly, P, ed.
 Political Ideologies.
-Oxford: Oxford University Press, 2017.
+Oxford, UK: Oxford University Press, 2017.

 - Langan M. The Moral Economy of EU Association with Africa.
-London: Routledge, 2016.
+London, UK: Routledge, 2016.

 - Langan M. Brexit and Trade Ties Between Europe and Commonwealth States in Sub-Saharan Africa: Opportunities for Pro-Poor Growth or a Further Entrenchment of North-South Inequalities?.
 The Round Table: The Commonwealth Journal of International Affairs 2016, 105(5), 477-487.